crewnew/cloud-services-backend/00-Lesson - Basics/README.md

 One customer might refer zero, one or multiple customers.
 Each customer can be referred by only one customer, or none at all.

 If you would like to create a self referencing "many to many" relationship, you would need an extra table like just like we talked about in the last section.

+## Definitions: Foreign Keys and Primary Keys

+In the relationship examples above, we always had these "****_id" fields that referenced a column in another table.
+In our example, the `customer_id` column in the `orders` table is a Foreign Key (FK) column.

+The FK has M2O relationship to the `orders` table Primary Key (PK) column.
+The PK column is the column that uniquely identifies each row in the table.
+It is a good practice to always have the first column and call it `id`.
+In our example it is `integer` type that is the simplest and was standard at antique times.
+Today it is rather UUID (Universally Unique Identifier) that is used as PK and that looks something like this `5e8a48dc-a0f7-11ee-8c90-0242ac120002`.